-Macroinvertebrates are animals that lack backbones and can be seen with the naked eye.
+Macroinvertebrates are animals without a backbone that can be seen with the naked eye.
 These bottom-dwelling animals include crustaceans and worms but most are aquatic insects.
 Beetles, caddisflies, stoneflies, mayflies, hellgrammites, dragonflies, true flies, and some moths are among the groups of insects represented in streams.
 Macroinvertebrates are an important link in the food web between the producers (leaves, algae) and higher consumers such as fish.

-Need to identify a macroinvertebrate you found?
+Need to identify an aquatic macroinvertebrate you found in a stream?
 Use our macroinvertebrate identification key.